Naturaily/Naturaily-netlify/_posts/2019-03-27-join-naturaily-at-japan-it-week-this-spring.md

 tags:
   - Events
 ---
-As a part of our [ongoing tour](https://naturaily.com/on-tour){:target="_blank"}, we’re pleased to announce that we will be attending the Japan IT Week this Spring!
+As a part of our ongoing tour, we’re pleased to announce that we will be attending the Japan IT Week this Spring!

 ## Japan IT Week